-The atoll of South Male is separated from North Male by the Vaadhoo Kandu channel, on the other side of which is the capital Male.
-This means it has strong ties to Male in terms of economic and cultural influence, and that the travel time from the international airport to many parts of South Male is comparable to that from North Male.
+The atoll of South Male is separated from North Male by the Vaadhoo Kandu channel, on the other side of which is the capital Male City.
+This means it has strong ties to the capital in terms of economic and cultural influence, and that the travel time from the international airport to many parts of South Male is comparable to that from North Male.

 Dive Site Descriptions

 Cocoa Thila - The strength of the current will determine how much fun you have on this site.
 Insufficient current can mean no fish.
 Ripping current can mean that after a minute or so there are no divers!
 Moderate current means you will experience one of the Maldives' finest sites.

 Your dive guide should know when conditions are right and, when they are, you will see a whole host of marine life.
 The thila, or pinnacle, is some 400 metres in length and slopes down to a drop-off at 30 metres.
 At this spot if you concentrate on the blue you where are likely to spot tuna, trevallies and even eagle rays, either in isolation or a squadron of them flying in formation.